rubyfu/RubyFu/module_0x4__web_kungfu/README.md

 ```

-We need to send a Post request as the form figure 1 would do with contol on each value and variable.
+We need to send a Post request as the form figure 1 would do with control on each value and variable.
 ```ruby
 require "net/http"
 require "uri"